Marc Andreessen: Writings

+In 2011, Andreessen published a Wall Street Journal essay and corresponding blog titled “Why Software Is Eating the World”, which, according to Fortune in 2026, accurately predicted the shift of retail and entertainment services to software platforms, citing the growth of companies like Amazon, Spotify, and Netflix.

 In April 2020, early in the COVID-19 pandemic, Andreessen published an opinion article, "It's time to build", describing the United States' COVID-19 response and suggesting technological and cultural solutions to the problem.

 In October 2023, Andreessen published a "Techno-Optimist Manifesto" arguing that civilization is built on technology and that "Technology is the glory of human ambition and achievement, the spearhead of progress, and the realization of our potential."
 He has also described himself as a "tescrealist".

-Thinkers who have been noted to inform his writings include the German socialist philosopher Robert Michels, Friedrich Nietzsche, and the Italian writer Filippo Tommaso Marinetti, who was the founder of Futurism.
+Thinkers who have been noted to inform his writings include the German sociologist Robert Michels, Friedrich Nietzsche, and the Italian writer Filippo Tommaso Marinetti, who was the founder of Futurism and co-author of the Fascist manifesto.

 Awards and accolades

 Andreessen and Horowitz were ranked No. 6 on Vanity Fairs 2011 New Establishment List, no. 1 on CNET's 2011 most influential investors list and Nos.
 2 and 21, respectively, on the 2012 Forbes Midas List of Tech's Top Investors.

 In 2012, Andreessen was named in the Time 100, an annual list of the 100 most influential people in the world assembled by Time.
 His essay "Software is eating the world" has been influential and widely cited.

 In 2013, Andreessen was one of five Internet and Web pioneers awarded the inaugural Queen Elizabeth Prize for Engineering.

 Andreessen was one of six inductees in the World Wide Web Hall of Fame announced at the First International Conference on the World-Wide Web in 1994.